9 questions to ask mortgage lenders

 Your monthly payment may increase or decrease based on interest rate changes

 When can I lock in the interest rate?

-Interest rates always fluctuate.
-Sometimes, locking in a low rate can really pay off.
+As interest rates can fluctuate, locking in a rate can really pay off.
 Ask your lender when you can lock a particular rate and for how long.
 Keep in mind, lenders will usually offer lower interest rates for shorter-term locks and higher interest rates for longer-term locks.